-- Backend
+Backend

-- Recipe Cooker: Module responsible for cooking (creating) recipes providing high level definitions of service workflows - Backend Semantic Validator: Module responsible for providing semantic validation and translation between different semantic models found in IoT environments. - Security Module: Module responsible for granting access and necessary security checks at the backend layer. - IoT Platforms: Different IoT platforms that SEMIoTICS is interfaced with, such as FIWARE and MindSphere. - Use case-specific Apps: The various backend applications pertinent to the specific use cases (e.g. industrial applications for UC1, patient monitoring applications for UC2, and node management applications for UC3). - Web Services: Private and public cloud monolithic services that are part of the running workflows. - Network layer - Network Service Functions: The different network service functions (e.g. load balancing, firewall) running on the VIM. - Switches: The switches that form the underlying network, including both hardware and virtual programmable devices. - SDN Controller: the controller(s) of the software defined network infrastructure - Field Layer - IoT Gateway: The IoT gateway, including its various modules, such as the semantics mediator, semantic API etc. - Field devices: The different field devices present in the SEMIoTICS deployments, such as the various industrial and healthcare sensors and actuators, as well as their counterparts with increased analytics capabilities defined in the context of UC3.
+- Recipe Cooker: Module responsible for cooking (creating) recipes providing high level definitions of service workflows - Backend Semantic Validator: Module responsible for providing semantic validation and translation between different semantic models found in IoT environments. - Security Module: Module responsible for granting access and necessary security checks at the backend layer. - IoT Platforms: Different IoT platforms that SEMIoTICS is interfaced with, such as FIWARE and MindSphere. - Use case-specific Apps: The various backend applications pertinent to the specific use cases (e.g. industrial applications for UC1, patient monitoring applications for UC2, and node management applications for UC3). - Web Services: Private and public cloud monolithic services that are part of the running workflows.

+Network layer

+- Network Service Functions: The different network service functions (e.g. load balancing, firewall) running on the VIM. - Switches: The switches that form the underlying network, including both hardware and virtual programmable devices. - SDN Controller: the controller(s) of the software defined network infrastructure

+- Field Layer

+- loT Gateway: The IoT gateway, including its various modules, such as the semantics mediator, semantic API etc. - Field devices: The different field devices present in the SEMIoTICS deployments, such as the various industrial and healthcare sensors and actuators, as well as their counterparts with increased analytics capabilities defined in the context of UC3.

 More specifically, as described above and can be seen in Figure 6, the components that handle data during workflow executions are dispersed over the three different layers of SEMIoTICS architecture.
 The arrows of the figure define the basic components that are involved in the data flows.
+In said figure, with Red are the components related to use case 1, and with blue are the components related to use case 2.
+Furthermore, with green are the components that are mainly related to the data flows of the intermediate traffic, orchestrated by pattern related components with the maroon colour.
 We may consider as an example of a data flow the following order of participated functional components:

 - 1. Sensing Data are received by Sensors (or actuation commands to Actuators) - 2.
-Processed transported through the Use Case Specific devices - 3.
-Transformed and evaluated by the GW Semantic Mediator - 4.
+Processed transported through the Use Case Specific devices

+- 3. Transformed and evaluated by the GW Semantic Mediator - 4.
 Semantic integration into IoT semantic models by the Semantic API & Protocol Mediator - 5.
-Forwarded traffic through the programmable by the SDN SEMIOTICS controller Switches - 6.
-Forwarded traffic through the predefined service function chains if needed - 7.
-Processed traffic is forwarded through the backend related components (i.e. web/cloud service) - 8.
-Forwarded to the MindSphere Apps in case of Use Case 1 or through the FIWARE in Use Case 2

-9. And finally, the use case apps are responsible to process the data
+Forwarded traffic through the programmable by the SDN SEMIoTICS controller Switches. - 6.
+Forwarded traffic through the predefined service function chains if needed. - 7.
+Processed traffic is forwarded through the backend related components (i.e., web/cloud service) - 8.
+Forwarded to the MindSphere Apps in case of Use Case 1 or through the FIWARE in Use Case 2 - 9.
+And finally, the use case apps are responsible to process the data